astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/isolation_criteria/galaxy_catalog_analysis_tutorial10.rst

 Galaxy Catalog Analysis Example: Identifying isolated galaxies
 ==============================================================

-In this example, we'll start from a mock galaxy catalog and show how to determine which galaxies are "isolated" according to a variety of criteria.
+In this tutorial, we'll start from a mock galaxy catalog and show how to determine which galaxies are "isolated" according to a variety of criteria.